 Professional advisers are available year-round to assist students in a variety of ways through scheduled appointments and walk-ins.
 Services cover general academic advising for all majors, processing of required forms, as well as assistance and referrals for many situations in a welcoming atmosphere.
 Our front desk staff of knowledgeable student peer advisers answer many general questions for current and prospective students.
 Prospective undergraduate transfer students are assisted by professional undergraduate advisers, and graduate students are assisted by the Coordinator of Graduate Programs.

-Watson School career services offers individual advising in areas including:
+Watson School career connections offers individual advising in areas including:

 The business and academic world is much different today than even a generation ago.
 The Internet and other technology allow for worldwide interaction amongst individuals so they can easily communicate correct market techniques and understand research implications.
 Globalization opens up a world of possibilities for both businesses and academia, but also presents the challenge of interacting with people from diverse cultures.
 The Watson School is providing ways for students, alumni and faculty to benefit from its international network.